The double_list

 Nothing.

-Must be manually called for statically allocated list before inserting elements, or any other operations.
+Must be manually called for statically allocated lists before inserting elements or performing any other operations.

 link_head()